syncfusion-content/wpf-docs/wpf/XlsIo/Saving-Excel-Workbook.md

-> Note: Essential XlsIO supports default encryption of the type "Office97-2000 compatible", and does not support weak and strong encryption types.
+N> Essential XlsIO supports default encryption of the type "Office97-2000 compatible", and does not support weak and strong encryption types.